SciML/JumpProcesses.jl/docs/src/tutorials/discrete_stochastic_example.md

 R(t) &= R(0) + Y_2 \left( \int_0^t \nu I(s^-)  \, ds \right)
 \end{aligned}
 ```
-Notice, our model involves two jumps with rate functions, also known as
+Notice, our model involves two jump processes with rate functions, also known as
 intensities or propensities, given by ``\beta S(t) I(t)`` and ``\nu I(t)``
 respectively.
 These model the infection of susceptible individuals and recovery
 of infected individuals.
+The

-## Defining the SIR Model using Reactions via Catalyst
+## Defining the SIR Model using Reactions
 For those less-familiar with the time-change representation, we now give a more
 intuitive explanation of the model, and then demonstrate how it can be written
 as a serious of chemical reactions in